cherryltjin/cherryltjin.github.io/_pages/about.md

 About
 ------
-I am currently a year 4 undergraduate student majoring in Computer Science and Business Administration at The Chinese University of Hong Kong.
+I am currently a year 4 undergraduate student majoring in Credit Management at Jilin University.

 Honors & Awards
 ------
-* HKSAR Government Scholarship, 2022/23
-* Outstanding Academic Performance Scholarship, 2021/22
+* National Scholarship, 2019/20
-* Dean's List, 2019/20, 2020/21, 2021/22
-* Head's List (Merit), 2020/21, 2021/22

 <!-- A data-driven personal website
 ======